Knot surgery formulae for instanton Floer homology II: applications

 {\bf Case 1.2.1}.
 There is no downward arrow to $c$.
 In this case we can split off the staircase spanned by $a$, $b$, and $c$.

 {\bf Case 1.2.2}.
 There is a downward arrow to $c$.
-As in the proof of \cite[Lemma 7]{Petkova2009thin}, after a suitable change of basis, either we eliminate the arrow to $c$ so that we can split off a staircase spanned by $a$, $b$, and $c$, or we can find $d$ so that $d_-(d)=c$ and $d$ is the only basis element with a downward arrow to $c$, and we can repeat the argument in Case 1.2 to further trace along the staircase.
+As in the proof of \cite[Lemma 7]{Petkova2009thin}, after a suitable change of basis, we either eliminate the arrow to $c$ so that we can split off a staircase spanned by $a$, $b$, and $c$, or we can find $d$ such that $d_-(d)=c$ and $d$ is the only basis element with a downward arrow to $c$, and we can repeat the argument in Case 1.2 to further trace along the staircase.

 {\bf Case 2}.
 There is no downward arrow to $b$.
-We will split off a staircase.
+We will split off from a staircase.
 If $d_+(b)=0$ we split off the single $b$.
 If $c=d_+(b)\neq 0$ we can change the basis to make $c$ a basis element and $b$ is the only basis element with an upward arrow to $c$.
 As above also know that $d_+(c)=0$ and $d_-(c)=0$.
-Note now $[b]$ is the unique generator of $H(\sut{\mu},d_-)$ so we know that there exists $d$ with $d_-(d)=c$.
+Note that now $[b]$ is the unique generator of $H(\sut{\mu},d_-)$ so we know that there exists $d$ with $d_-(d)=c$.
 As in the proof of \cite[Lemma 7]{Petkova2009thin} we can keep this argument to split off a staircase starting from $b$.

 In any case we can split off either a square or a staircase hence the induction applies. \epf

 \bcor Suppose $K\subset S^3$ is a knot with torsion order one and

 Then the structure of $(\sut{\mu},d_++d_-)$ is determined by $\Delta_{K}(t)$ and $\tau_I(K)$. \ecor \bpf The proof of \cite[Theorem 4]{Petkova2009thin} applies verbatim.
 In particular, there is a unique staircase $C_l$ with $l=\tau_I(K)$, \textit{i.e.}, The remaining squares can then be fixed by $\Delta_{K}(t)$. \epf